 The month I spent in Huaraz might have been my favorite of all my travels.
-I had everything I needed.
-The mountains, good friends from all over the world, and several bars and clubs to celebrate each successful trek in the Andes.
-Out of the many treks I did in the area, the 4-day Santa Cruz trek through Peru’s Cordillera Blanca stood out as one of the best.
-Outside of the Cordillera Huayhuash circuit, which is quite frankly in a league of its own, the Santa Cruz trek was my favorite.
+In this small mountain town, I had everything I needed.
+World-class mountains, good friends from all over the planet, and an abundance of bars and clubs where I could celebrate each successful trek in the Andes.
+Out of the many treks I did in the area, the 4-day Santa Cruz trek stands out as one of the best.
+It takes you right through the heart of Peru’s Cordillera Blanca.
+Outside of the Cordillera Huayhuash circuit, the Santa Cruz trek was my favorite.
+Let’s face it, the Cordillera Huayhuash is in a league of its own, but Santa Cruz came the closest to even comparing.

-There was no shortage of unforgettable views throughout.
+There was no shortage of unforgettable views throughout our four days in the Cordillera Blanca.
 Best of all, it isn’t too difficult.
-The Santa Cruz trek is doable for people of all fitness levels.
+The Santa Cruz trek is doable for hikers of all fitness levels.
 The 50-kilometer route typically takes around four days, although you can go at your own pace and take as long as you need.
 Surrounded by the stunning mountains in the secluded wilderness of the Peruvian Andes, you can’t ask for much more from an adventure like the Santa Cruz trek.

 Here’s the low down on this breathtaking adventure through Parque Nacional Huascaran.

 Sendero Santa Cruz: Preparing For The Trek

 There are a few things you need to know before heading off into the mountains of Peru.
 First of all, the altitude is no joke.
 On this trek, you’ll be reaching heights of 4,750 meters above sea level.
 Properly acclimatizing is a must before you set off.
 Thankfully, Huaraz is a perfect place for adjusting to the altitude.
 At 3,000 meters (10,000 feet) above sea level, Huaraz serves as a good base before setting out.